FranAcheampong/Capstone_Churn_Prediction/README.md

 ## Data

-The data used in this project was sourced from the [Zindi](https://zindi.africa/competitions/customer-churn-prediction-challenge-for-azubian).
+The data set used in this project was sourced from the [Zindi](https://zindi.africa/competitions/customer-churn-prediction-challenge-for-azubian).

 ## Data set Description